MaJerle/lwrb/lwrb/test/README.md

 make coverage
 # Assuming you have google chrome installed on a linux host machine
 google-chrome coverage/index.html  # To see the coverage html output
 ```

+## Future work
+Run this in a CI environment such as Travis.
+Pass the result and coverage output as banners in the repository.